 The same principles apply to the pre-injection patient consultation, so beyond checking for allergies, pregnancy and breastfeeding, we chose four often overlooked items you need on your Pre-Treatment Consultation Checklist.

 ☑ 1.
 Agree on realistic goals

 Non-surgical procedures have clinically significant results, unlike most topical skincare sold in the cosmetics industry.
-However, the prevalence of highly selected or touched up before and after photos means that patients often have unrealistic expectations of aesthetic procedures.
+However, the prevalence of highly selective or touched-up before and after photos means that patients often have unrealistic expectations of Aesthetic procedures.

 - Focus on the outcomes that are important to the patient – and which are achievable using the treatment.
 Involve the patient in actively defining ‘success’ in a realistic way.
 You should aim for an objective description of the outcome (“more defined” rather than “nicer”).

 - Modify the patient’s current understanding of the procedure.
 Moderate language is essential here.
 Lines can for example be ‘softened’ or ‘reduced’, rather than ‘erased’ or ‘removed’.